Master of Nursing (MN): Career Path

 A Master's degree in Nursing (MN) program aims to equip graduates with advanced knowledge and skills to excel in their chosen area of specialization.
 Some of the key knowledge and skills that students can expect to gain include:

-• Advanced nursing practice: Students will gain a deep understanding of the theories, principles, and practice of advanced nursing, including pharmacology, health assessment, diagnostic reasoning, and treatment planning.
+• Advanced nursing practice: Students will gain a deep understanding of the theories, principles, and practices of advanced nursing, including pharmacology, health assessment, diagnostic reasoning, and treatment planning.

 • Healthcare systems: Students will learn about the organization, financing, and delivery of healthcare services in the United States and the impact of healthcare reform on advanced practice nursing.

-• Research: Students will acquire knowledge and skills in nursing research, including research design, data collection, and analysis, and ethical considerations in research.
+• Research: Students will acquire knowledge and skills in nursing research, including research design, data collection, and analysis, as well as ethical considerations in research.

 • Specialization: Depending on the area of specialization, students will gain specific knowledge and skills in their chosen field, such as pediatrics, adult-gerontology, family nurse practitioner, or psychiatric-mental health nursing.